No dig vegetable gardens are once again popular and getting a lot of attention.

 Making new garden beds doesn’t have to be labor intensive.
 The trick here is to lay down overlapping sheets of newspaper – up to 20 pages thick (although I usually stop at 3-5) and then cover the entire newspaper layer with a deep (4-6 inches) layer of mulch.

 Note: it’s important to let the newspaper or cardboard disintegrate before you plant.
-Your plants will not grow well when the cardboard/paper is stopping the moisture from reaching the plants and soaking up all nitrogen in the top inch of your garden.
+Your plants will not grow well when the cardboard/paper is stopping the moisture and oxygen from reaching the plants and soaking up all nitrogen in the top inch of your garden.
 So do not plant through cardboard or newspaper mulch